Qarj/kpi-dashboard/Plan.md

             - [ ] Remember Report id (does not need to be put in DB)
         - [ ] Post to Get
             - [ ] Parse Adobe response into array
-        - [ ] Return page with graph pointint to array
+        - [ ] Return page with JavaScript graphing library pointing to array
 - [ ] Create fake Adobe endpoint
     - method=Report.Queue
         - [ ] Must have content type header `Content-Type: application/json`